Control Panel – Design and component placements

 Programmable Logic Controllers or Programmable Automation Controllers

 Programmable automation controller runs software application for machine operation.
 These devices acquire instrumentation data and scale these to the engineering value for sensors and transducers.
 For instance, a pressure transducer raw signal could be 0 to 10 V and scaling in PLC could help to display corresponding 0 to 7500 psi on human machine interface HMI display.
-PLCPLC might require to do many other jobs: Application could be written to achieve safety control of production line.
+PLC might require to do many other jobs: Application could be written to achieve safety control of production line.
 Decision making – when to switch on outputs to energise hydraulic valve and push flow through hydraulic power pack.
 Even many advanced closed loop control applications involving dynamic Proportional, Integral and Derivative PID control could be easily achieved using PLCs.
 I prefer to install PLCs at the top of the cabinet.

 In this article, I have gone through the design of control panels and placement of some common components within enclosure.